-However, unlike other viruses that spread through respiratory droplets, the monkeypox virus transmits via big droplets.
+However, unlike other viruses that spread through respiratory droplets, the mpox virus transmits via big droplets.
 Due to their size, these droplets cannot travel as far through the air as those carrying SARS-CoV-2, the virus that causes COVID-19.

-Monkeypox virus droplets do not usually travel farther than a few feet through the air.
+Mpox virus droplets do not usually travel farther than a few feet through the air.
 This means prolonged face-to-face contact is necessary to contract the disease this way.